 Drinking more water seems like a natural step if you’re putting down sugary beverages, right?
 On top of that, drinking water is incredibly beneficial for your dental health.

 Check out these benefits of drinking water:

 - Rinses away debris and sugar from your teeth between brushing;

 - Staying hydrated ensures saliva production, also essential to keeping your teeth cleaner between brushing;

 - Tap water has fluoride which strengthens enamel and builds up the mineral content in your teeth.

 Visit Your Dentist Twice This Year

-You should have a checkup every six months, so make it a resolution to visit your dentist for a professional cleaning twice this year.
-By doing this, any tartar will be removed and your dentist will spot any issues, such as small cavities or minor gum problems, before they turn into serious problems like a broken tooth or gingivitis.
+You should have a dental checkup and teeth cleaning every six months, so make it a resolution to visit your dentist for a professional cleaning twice this year.
+By doing this, any tartar will be removed and your dentist will spot any issues, such as small cavities or minor gum problems before they turn into serious problems like a broken tooth or gingivitis.

 Schedule a Checkup with Our Family Dentists Today